 - explain why they think your claim is not correct

 - file a claim of their own against you or someone else

 If the defendant does not respond to your claim within 20 days, you can ask the court to note them in default.
 This means the court officially recognizes that they missed the deadline for responding, and they won't be allowed to take part in the court case.

 Ontario residents who speak French have the right to bilingual proceedings at Small Claims Court.
-You can ask for bilingual proceedings in your Plaintiff’s Claim or by filing a requisition form or a written statement.
+You can ask for bilingual proceedings in your Plaintiff’s Claim or by filing Form RR3008: Bilingual Proceeding Requisition or a written statement.